-3.3 A unique feature of NPO funding is that there is no exchange transaction with the resource providers.
+- 3.4 A unique feature of NPO funding is that there is almost no exchange transaction with the resource providers.
 The resources provided are used for others.
-The organisation thus has to demonstrate its stewardship of donated resources - money donated for a specific purpose must be used for that purpose.
-That purpose is either specified by the donor or implied in the not-for-profit's stated mission or internal guidelines.
+The organisation thus has to demonstrate its stewardship of donated resources money donated for a specific purpose must be used for that purpose.
+That purpose is either specified by the donor or implied in the notfor-profit's stated mission or internal guidelines.
 The management and reporting activities should clearly demonstrate that the money was used as directed.
-Thus budgeting is a vital exercise for not-for-profit organizations.

-3.4 Budget is an important tool to manage the financial health of an NPO.
+Thus, budgeting is a vital exercise for not-for-profit organizations. - 3.5 Budget is an important tool to manage the financial health of an NPO.
 It serves as a benchmark for measuring current income and expense.
 A budget can also help in predicting tough financial times, and thus gives plenty of time for contingency planning if grants or other income sources fall through.
-Lastly, NPOs have to provide project and grant budgets to grant making agencies while applying for funds as well as progress reports.

-3.5 New organizations may start the budgeting process by looking at potential income -- figuring out how much money they have to spend.
+Lastly, NPOs have to provide project and grant budgets to donor agencies while applying for funds as well as progress reports. - 3.6 New organizations may start the budgeting process by looking at potential income -- figuring out how much money they have to spend.
 Existing organizations can develop the budget as by reviewing its history of contributed income and stability of earned income.
-Ideally, the budgeting process should include those who are responsible for adhering to the budget and those who are responsible for achieving the organisation's objectives, i.e., both finance committee and senior staff.

-3.6 The budgeting process should be documented, with tasks, responsibility and timelines clearly stated.
+Ideally, the budgeting process should include those who are responsible for adhering to the budget and those who are responsible for achieving the organisation's objectives, i.e., both finance committee members and senior staff. - 3.7 The budgeting process should be documented, with tasks, responsibility and timelines clearly stated.
 A good budgeting process would incorporate strategic planning initiatives.
 With uncertain nature of income, the NPOs need to identify fixed costs and relate it to reliable revenue.
 They need to adopt policies that allow a balance between today's operating needs and maintaining the ability to provide for tomorrow's.
 Budgeting decisions are driven both by mission priorities and fiscal accountability.
+Another thing to be remembered is that budgets should not be 'set in stone' because there is lot of uncertainty regarding income so financial position of the NPO may change throughout the year.
+There needs to be a periodic review of the budget to compare it with the actual cash flow and expenses and the budget has to be amended if the need arises.